|

 |||

 The Cat and Bagpipes is in the North Yorkshire village of East Harlsey, not far from Northallerton.
-The name probably has nothing to do with animals.
-In the days of border raids from Scotland into northern England, the skirl of bagpipes often meant 'The Cats are coming!'
+The name probably has nothing to do with cats, but might well be an abbreviation of 'Cattle and Bagpipes' from the days when Scottish drovers brought their cattle down to England and would have stopped at the pub.
+An alternative but possibly less likely explanation is that when border raids from Scotland into northern England were made, the skirl of bagpipes often meant 'The Cats are coming!'
 'Cats' being an abbreviation for the old Latin term catphractes, or troops.
-They wore iron breastplates, a style later adopted by the northern raiders. |
+There's been a pub here since at least 1823, although the present building dates from the 1950s.
+Sign image courtesy of the Inn Sign Society. |

 |||

-Another West Midlands Cat Inn, only a few miles from Wordsley (above), is this comfortable-looking one from Enville, a village between Stourbridge and Bridgnorth.
-Curiously, a 300-year-old regulation had long prevented this pub from opening on Sundays.
-It was only in October 2004 that customers were able to enjoy their first Sunday pint. |
+Another West Midlands Cat Inn, only a few miles from The Old Cat at Wordsley (above), is this comfortable-looking one from Enville, a village between Stourbridge and Bridgnorth.
+The inn was first mentioned in 1718, and it's perhaps from that time that a curious regulation prevented, for nearly 300 years, this pub from opening on Sundays.
+It was only in October 2004 that customers were able to enjoy their first Sunday pint.
+For a time in the nineteenth century the inn was known as the Cat & Partridge. |

 |||